All About The Water Cycle - How Does It Work?

 Precipitation

-Precipitation happens when so much water condenses that the air can't hold it anymore.
-The clouds get substantial, and waterfalls back to the earth in rain, hail, sleet, snow, or freezing rain.
-Hence, precipitation is one of many ways water is cycled from the atmosphere to the Earth or ocean.
+Precipitation occurs when so much water condenses that the air can no longer hold it.
+The clouds become substantial, and water falls back to Earth as rain, hail, sleet, snow, or freezing rain.
+Hence, precipitation is one of many ways water is cycled from the atmosphere to the Earth or the ocean.

 Clouds are necessary for precipitation because raindrops are clouds with sufficiently condensed water to start falling.
-The cloud particles don't have enough mass to fall.
-However, as condensation keeps on adding water to those particles, gravity, in the long run, pulls them toward the Earth as precipitation.
+The cloud particles lack sufficient mass to fall.
+However, as condensation continues to add water to those particles, gravity, in the long run, pulls them toward the Earth as precipitation.

 How important is it?